ciel-lang/CIEL/README.md

 This creates the `ciel-core` Lisp image.

-## How to use the core image
+Unlike a binary, we can not distribute core images.
+It is dependent on the machine it was built on.

-Build a *core image* for your lisp with all CIEL's dependencies as seen above, and load it at startup like this:
+The way we use a core image is to load it at startup like this:

     sbcl --core ciel-core --eval '(in-package :ciel-user)'

-This loads SBCL with everything CIEL baked in, and it loads fast.
+It loads fast and you have all CIEL libraries and goodies at your disposal.

-Then you'll have to configure your editor, like Slime, to have the choice of the Lisp image to start.
-See below in *\*Use CIEL at startup*
+Then you have to configure your editor, like Slime, to have the choice of the Lisp image to start.
+See below.

-We ~~will distribute ready-to-use core images~~ can not distribute core images, you must build it yourself.

 ## Docker